SCDH/oxbytei/README.md

 ## Plugins ##

-oXbytei makes use of Javas SPI to load plugins.
+oXbytei makes use of Java's SPI for loading plugins.
 There is a plugin interface for providers of pairs of keys and labels, e.g. global identifiers and readable names of persons documented in a norm data repository.
+They are used in the functions for linking persons, places etc.

 Existing plugins:
 - `de.wwu.scdh.teilsp.extensions.LabelledEntriesFromXML`: read from an